-1. Summary Inform nation School Edison Primary y School Academic Year 2023-2024 Total PP Bud lget £186,240 LAC 0 Total Number of 398 Number of p oupils 128 Pupils eligible for F P Intended outcom e Succe ess criteria Increased attainn nent at ARE /GE ) at statutory Disadvantaged pupils attain in line with or above points of assessme points of assessment for disadvantaged pupils. national data at EYFS, KS1 and KS2 (July 2024) points of assessment Increase phonics ncrease phonics attainment Percentage of children achieving pass mark in 1 and 2 phonics is line with peers and national da Attendance Ensure attendance of disadvantaged pupils is a least 96% at Wellbeing emot ions in appropri f-regulate and m ate way.
-Behavio ear.
-Children who our conce charts.
+Pupil Premium Impact Report 2023-2024 Number of pupils supported by Pupil Premium funding 1.
+Summary Information School Edison Primary School Academic Year 2023-2024 Total PP Budget £186,240 LAC Total Number of 398 Number of pupils 128 Pupils eligible for PP

+Intended outcome Success criteria Increased attainment at ARE /GD at statutory Disadvantaged pupils attain in line with or above points of assessment for disadvantaged pupils. national data at EYFS, KS1 and KS2 (July 2024) points of assessment Increase phonics attainment Percentage of children achieving pass mark in Y1, and 2 phonics is line with peers and national data.
+Attendance Ensure attendance of disadvantaged pupils is at least 96% Wellbeing Pupils are able to self-regulate and manage emotions in appropriate way.
+Behaviour concerns decrease over the year.
+Children who are being supported are able to achieve via their reward charts.
 Wellbeing sessions support children to use tools to support social communication.